 Through the workshop activities students will further develop skills in performance, composition, musicology and aural.

-Students attending government schools and studying Music in Years 10, 11 or 12
+Students attending government schools and studying Music in Years 7 to 12

 - Already play an instrument or sing (to a proficient level)